API Reference

 | mainGoal | Object | Goal object representing the main goal of the personalization. |

-| triggered | Boolean | Boolean equal to true if the personalization was triggered on the page, else to false. |
+| triggered | Boolean | When true, the personalization triggered on the page. |

-| active | Boolean | Boolean equal to true if the personalization is currently active (displayed) on the page, else to false. |
+| active | Boolean | When true, the personalization is active (displayed) on the page. |

-| triggeredInVisit | Boolean | Boolean equal to true if the personalization was triggered in the current visit, else to false.
-This means that the visit fulfilled the personalization's segment conditions at some point. |
+| triggeredInVisit | Boolean | When true, the personalization triggered during the current visit.
+This indicates that the visit fulfilled the personalization's segment conditions. |

 | nonExpositionReason | String | Reason for non-exposition if triggered but not displayed.
 Possible values: GLOBAL_EXCLUSION, PERSONALIZATION_EXCLUSION, PRIORITY, SCHEDULE, PERSONALIZATION_CAPPING, VISITOR_CAPPING, SCENARIO, and SIMULATION.
 This property is available if the personalization triggered on the current page and active is false. |